- Registration phases

 Keep your registration up-to-date

-After registering, you also need to keep the joint part of your registrations up-to-date.
+After registering, you need to keep also the joint part of your registrations up-to-date.
 In addition, authorities may request updates.
-Reserve resources for preparing the updates, whether they are required by ECHA or to reflect changes in your uses, tonnage, or additional studies you may have got.
+Reserve resources for preparing the updates, and agree with your co-registrants on an update process.

 Preparing a registration can take a year.
 If no existing information is available on the hazards, it may even take longer.
 If you have several substances to register, make a clear project plan so that you can manage the workload.